Interventions by hallmark — matrix

 OR contains(target-hallmarks, [[dysbiosis]])

 SORT clinical-stage DESCClass-level synthesis: Metformin (via gut-microbiome-modulation) currently links to this hallmark via frontmatter, and the dietary intervention class pages — prebiotics, probiotics (ad-hoc seed 2026-05-22), postbiotics, fmt — are all tagged with target-hallmarks: [[dysbiosis]].
-Urolithin-a has a strong mechanistic link (postbiotic produced by gut bacteria, microbiome-mediated mechanism) but is not tagged here. needs-tagging: urolithin-a should add dysbiosis to hallmarks.
+Urolithin-a has a strong mechanistic link (postbiotic produced by gut bacteria, microbiome-mediated mechanism) but is not tagged here. gap/needs-tagging: urolithin-a should add dysbiosis to hallmarks.

 Genomic instability